codefresh-io/docs.codefresh.io/_docs/deployments/gitops/manage-application.md

 {:start="4"}
 1. Do one of the following:
    * To _commit all changes_, click **Commit**.
 This final commit screen is displayed with a diff view of the changes.
    * To _undo all changes_ and return to the previous settings, click **Discard Changes**.
-This action removes all the changes you have made so far and returns you to the Applications dashboard.
+This action removes all the changes you have made so far and returns you to the GitOps Apps dashboard.

    >If you change settings and then restore existing values for the same, Codefresh automatically removes the Commit and Discard Changes buttons as there are no new changes to commit or discard.